Bouille-L/Nasdaq-100-ETF-Explorer-UML-Diagram/README.md

 * Open Draw.io in your browser: https://app.diagrams.net/
 * Click on 'Open Existing File'.
-* Choose one of our diagrams (after downloading i
+* Choose one of our diagrams (after downloading it)

 ## For further questions or contributions, feel free to contact me via Github Channel.